 Just.
 Be.
 Here.

-We’re either present, or we’re unconscious–which we can also handily accomplish (in a slightly different variation of checking out) by placing all of our attention on our thoughts.
+We’re either present, or we’re unconscious.
+We can also check out and go unconscious by placing all of our attention on our thoughts (usually we do this completely without any intention to or knowledge that we’re doing it–we just become the thoughts).
 As Ram Dass koans (yeah I just verbified that), “the thought is the thought of the thoughtless.” * And the thoughtless, my friends, are drifting.

 No judgment.
 I’m just noticing the times I habitually drift and check out, and when it feels right for me to choose presence instead.
 One arena: FB.